-We rely on Google Cloud Platform (GCP) and third-party data centers (collectively, "hosting providers") to deliver our cloud-based software solutions, and any disruption of our use of hosting providers could negatively impact our operations and harm our business.
+We rely on Google Cloud Platform (GCP), Microsoft Azure (Azure), and third-party data centers (collectively, "public cloud providers") to deliver our cloud-based software solutions, and any disruption of our use of public cloud providers could negatively impact our operations and harm our business.

 We manage our software solutions and serve most of our customers using a cloud-based infrastructure that has historically been operated in a limited number of third-party data center facilities in North America and Europe.

 We are developing plans to migrate some of our third-party data centers to GCP, increasing our reliance on this cloud provider.
+Additionally, we rely on Azure to serve Rimilia customers.
 As we implement the transition to GCP, there could be occasional planned or unplanned downtime for our cloud-based software solutions and potential service delays, all of which will impact our customers' ability to use our solutions.
 We may also need to divert resources away from other important business operations, which could harm our business and growth.
 Additionally, if the costs to migrate to GCP are greater than we expect or take significantly more time than we anticipate, our business could be harmed.

-We do not control the operation of our hosting providers.
+We do not control the operation of our public cloud providers.
 Any changes in third-party service levels or any disruptions or delays from errors, defects, hacking incidents, security breaches, computer viruses, DDoS attacks, bad acts or performance problems could harm our reputation, damage our customers' businesses, and adversely affect our business and operating results.
-Our hosting providers are also vulnerable to damage or interruption from earthquakes, hurricanes, floods, fires, war, terrorist attacks, power losses, hardware failures, systems failures, telecommunications failures and similar events.
+Our public cloud providers are also vulnerable to damage or interruption from earthquakes, hurricanes, floods, fires, war, public health crises, such as COVID-19, terrorist attacks, power losses, hardware failures, systems failures, telecommunications failures and similar events.
 We may have limited remedies against third-party providers in the event of any service disruptions.
-If our third-party hosting providers are compromised or unavailable or our customers are unable to access our solutions for any reason, our business and operations would be materially and adversely affected.
+If our third-party public cloud providers are compromised or unavailable or our customers are unable to access our solutions for any reason, our business would be materially and adversely affected.

-Our customers have experienced minor disruptions and outages in accessing our solutions in the past, and may in the future experience disruptions, outages, and other performance problems.
-Although we expend considerable effort to ensure that our platform performance is capable of handling existing and increased traffic levels, the ability of our cloud-based solutions to effectively manage any increased capacity requirements depends on our hosting providers.
-Our hosting providers may not be able to meet such performance requirements, especially to cover peak levels or spikes in traffic, and as a result, our customers may experience delays in accessing our solutions or encounter slower performance in our solutions, which could significantly harm the operations of these facilities.
+Our customers have experienced minor disruptions and outages in accessing our solutions in the past, and may experience disruptions, outages, and other performance problems.
+Although we expend considerable effort to ensure that our platform performance is capable of handling existing and increased traffic levels, the ability of our cloud-based solutions to effectively manage any increased capacity requirements depends on our public cloud providers.
+Our public cloud providers may not be able to meet such performance requirements, especially to cover peak levels or spikes in traffic, and as a result, our customers may experience delays in accessing our solutions or encounter slower performance in our solutions, which could significantly harm the operations of our customers.
 Interruptions in our services might reduce our revenue, cause us to issue credits to customers, subject us to potential liability, and cause customers to terminate their subscriptions or harm our renewal rates.